-(3) Heaters not suitable for use on wood floors shall not be set directly upon them or other combustible materials.
+(3) Heaters not sultable for use on wood floors shall not be set directly upon them or other combustible materials.
 When such heaters are used, they shall rest on suitable heat insulating material or at least 1-inch concrete, or equivalent.
 The insulating material shall extend beyond the heater 2 feet or more in all directions.

 (4) Heaters used in the vicinity of combustible tarpaulins, canvas, or similar coverings shall be located at least 10 feet from the coverings.
-The coverings shall be securely fastened to prevent ignition or upsetting of the (10) Damage from vehicles. heater due to wind action on the covings and on scaffolds.
+The coverings shall be securely fastened to prevent ignition or upsetting of the heater due to wind action on the covering or other material turer's markings.

 (c) Stability.
-Heaters, when in use, shall be set horizontally level, unless otherwise permitted by the manufacturer's markings.
+Heaters, when in use, shall be set horizontally level, unless otherwise permitted by the manufacand on scaffolds.

 (d) Solid fuel salamanders.
-Solid fuel salamanders are prohibited in buildwith the integral tanks.
+Solid fuel salamanders are prohibited in buildings

-(e) Oil-fired heaters.
+- (e) Oil-fired heaters.
 (1) Flammable liquid-fired heaters shall be equipped with a primary safety control to stop the flow of fuel in the event of flame failure.
-Barometric or gravity oil feed shall not be considered a primary safety control.

-(2) Heaters designed for barometric or gravity oil feed shall be used only
+Barometric or gravity oil feed shall not be considered a primary safety control. - (2) Heaters designed for barometric or gravity oil feed shall be used only with the integral tanks.

+(3) [Revoked]
-(3) [Revoked] (4) Heaters specifically designed and approved for use with separate supply tanks may be directly connected for gravity feed, or an automatic pump, from a supply tank.

-§ 1926.155 Definitions applicable to this subpart

-(a) "Approved", for the purpose of this subpart, means equipment that has been listed or approved by a nationally recognized testing laboratory such as Factory Mutual Engineering Corp., or Underwriters' Laboratories, Inc., or Federal agencies such as Bureau of Mines, or U.S. Coast Guard, which issue approvals for such equipment.
+- (4) Heaters specifically designed and approved for use with separate supply tanks may be directly connected for gravity feed, or an automatic pump, from a supply tank. - § 1926.155 Definitions applicable to this - (a) "Approved", for the purpose of this subpart, means equipment that has been listed or approved by a nationally recognized testing laboratory such as Factory Mutual Engineering Corp., or Underwriters' Laboratories, Inc., or Federal agencies such as Bureau of Mines, or U.S. Coast Guard, which issue approvals for such equipment.